home | what's new | other sitescontact | about

 I experience this soliloquy just about every day.
 And so, when it comes, I almost believe it, because that’s how I really feel.
 I do feel like a dry well.
 I don’t feel like a “thinker” at all.
 I feel like I’m still the same glassy-eyed kid in high school who has no idea what's going on; especially, in a certain area of life.

 And so I'm all done.
 I move on to some other activity.
 I free my mind.
 I don’t “try very hard” to be creative.
 Quite the opposite.
 I just leave it.
 I relax.
 And then, maybe that same day, or the next day, I’m listening to a song, or watching a movie, or driving, or reading something, or I see something in nature – and then an insight, bang!, “coming out of nowhere,” hits me, and I say to myself, with intensity and almost a breathless quality, “I have to write about this and share it with others.”
-And then we’re off to the races one more time -- the last time, I’m certain.
+And then we’re off to the races one more time -- the very last time, I’m certain.

 See the article on "Higher Creativity."